Impact of Science on Victorian Poetry

 Introduction

 During the Victorian era (1837-1901), rapid scientific advancements brought significant changes to how people viewed the world.
 Discoveries in biology, geology, and astronomy challenged long-standing religious beliefs and traditional ways of thinking which led to a sense of growing uncertainty and questioning.
+This era, marked by Charles Darwin’s On the Origin of Species (1859), saw a complex interplay between science and literature.
 Poets of the time, such as Alfred, Lord Tennyson, Matthew Arnold, Robert Browning, Gerard Manley Hopkins, and Thomas Hardy, were deeply affected by these changes.
-They explored the conflicts between faith and science, the evolving understanding of nature, and humanity’s place in an increasingly complex universe.
+They explored the conflicts between faith and science, reason and emotion, the evolving understanding of nature, and humanity’s place in an increasingly complex universe.

 This interaction between scientific progress and poetry resulted in works that probed into deeper questions about human existence, capturing both the wonder of new discoveries and the anxieties that they brought.
 As Victorian poets reflected on these intellectual and cultural shifts, their poetry became a powerful expression of a society coping with the tension between traditional beliefs and emerging scientific realities.